sreakdgeek/CarND-Behavioral-Cloning-P3/README.md

 4. Recovery from right-side of the road
 5. Sharp left turn data in Track 1 data
 6. Sharp right turn data in Track 2 data
+7. Add correction of 0.2 for left camera angle
+8. Add correction of -0.2 for right camera angle

 ### Data Augmentation Strategies - Part 2